Breadcrumb

 - Tell your doctor ALL the medicines and natural health products you take.
 Some may increase the risk of problems during your procedure.
 Your doctor will tell you if you should stop taking any of them before the procedure and how soon to do it.

-- If you take aspirin or some other blood thinner, ask your doctor if you should stop taking it before your procedure.
+- If you take a medicine that prevents blood clots, your doctor may tell you to stop taking it before your procedure.
+Or your doctor may tell you to keep taking it.
+(These medicines include aspirin and other blood thinners.)
 Make sure that you understand exactly what your doctor wants you to do.
-These medicines increase the risk of bleeding.

 - Make sure your doctor and the hospital have a copy of your advance care plan.
 If you don't have one, you may want to prepare one.
 It lets others know your health care wishes.
 It's a good thing to have before any type of surgery or procedure.